HollisDouglas/fhevm-react-template/README.md

 # Universal FHEVM SDK

 A comprehensive, framework-agnostic SDK for building confidential smart contract frontends using Fully Homomorphic Encryption (FHE).
-This project provides everything developers need to integrate privacy-preserving encryption into their dApps with minimal setup.
+This project provides everything developers need to integrate privacy-preserving encryption into their applications with minimal setup.

 ## 🎯 Overview